jozsefszalma/homelab/README.md

 ### The Rack
 The cheapest suitable rack I found that I didn't need to rent a truck to transport was StarTech's open frame server rack line.
 It looks deceptively timid on marketing photos, but it has excellent build quality.

-However the fact that this was an open frame rack didn't help the noise level situation.
+However, the fact that this was an open frame rack didn't help the noise level situation.

 ![The rack](images/rack.jpg)